This article was updated and rechecked on 12th of July 2022

 Output

-What I have also learnt is that you should save your .java source file with the same name as the Class Name in your code, this will make it easier to identify your code and also avoid errors when compiling.
+You should save your .java source file with the same name as the Class Name in your code, this will make it easier to identify your code and also avoid errors when compiling.